Overview

 Valuables

-Tipping is optional but appreciated by our staff.
+Tipping is appreciated by our staff.
 If you are wondering how much to tip, you may consider that we operate in a service industry with a host of behind-the-scenes contributors in addition to the guides on your trip.
-In general, we suggest a gratuity based on approximately 10-15% of the OARS trip cost.
-It is customary for gratuities to be given to the Trip Leader, who will then distribute appropriately among all the guides and support staff.
-You’ll want to plan ahead and have cash or credit card, or you can provide a gratuity by mobile app (a “peer to peer” payment method such as Venmo, PayPal or similar) who will then distribute appropriately amongst all the guides and support staff.
+In general, we suggest a gratuity based on 10 – 15% of the trip cost.
+It is customary on OARS trips for gratuities to be given to the Trip Leader, in the form of cash or a personal check, who will then distribute appropriately amongst all the guides and support staff.

 In reviewing your statement, you’ll note a $1 per person per day donation to the Fraser Basin Council, a non-profit charitable organization dedicated to ensuring that the Fraser River Basin in British Columbia – a mighty salmon-producing watershed almost the size of California – continues to support the healthy ecosystems upon which sustainable communities depend.
-One-hundred percent of these funds go directly to fostering collaborative solutions to improving water quality, raising awareness on the importance of a healthy Fraser Basin, and inspiring youth to become actively engaged in shaping a sustainable future.
+One hundred percent of these funds go directly to fostering collaborative solutions to improving water quality, raising awareness on the importance of a healthy Fraser Basin, and inspiring youth to become actively engaged in shaping a sustainable future.
 Please notify our office if you would prefer to delete the donation from your balance.

 Terms & Conditions

-Cancelling your trip after your deposit is processed will incur cancellation fees because OARS has absorbed costs on your behalf and will turn others away who would like to book the spaces we’re holding for you.
-Final payment is due 90 days prior to departure.
-Accounts on which final payment has not been received 80 days prior to the departure date will be cancelled without exception.
+Canceling your trip after your deposit is processed will incur cancellation fees because OARS has absorbed costs on your behalf and will turn others away who would like to book the spaces we’re holding for you.
+Final payment is due 90 days before departure.
+Accounts on which final payment has not been received 80 days before the departure date will be canceled without exception.

-Cancellations & Refunds
+Cancellations and Refunds

-Your deposit is fully refundable, less a 3% processing fee, for 7 days after you book when you submit a deposit 7 days or more prior to the final payment due date.
+Your deposit is fully refundable, less a 3% processing fee, for 7 days after you book when you submit a deposit 7 days or more before the final payment due date.

 If you must cancel your reservation after the rescission period described above, your cancellation fee will be determined according to the schedule below.
-We regret we cannot make exceptions to the cancellation policy for any reason, including foul weather, poor air quality, wildfire activity, acts of terrorism, civil unrest or personal emergencies.
+We regret we cannot make exceptions to the cancellation policy for any reason, including foul weather, poor air quality, wildfire activity, acts of terrorism, civil unrest, or personal emergencies.
 There is no refund for arriving late or leaving a trip early.
-For these reasons, we strongly urge you to consider purchasing a travel protection plan (see Travel Protection below).
+For these reasons, we strongly urge you to consider purchasing a travel protection plan.

-DATE OF CANCELLATION | CANCELLATION FEE |
+DATE OF CANCELLATIONCANCELLATION FEE

-90 or more days prior to your trip | Full deposit ($800)/person |
+90 or more days before your tripFull deposit

-89 to 0 days prior to your trip | 100% of the trip price/person |
+89 to 0 days before your trip100% of the trip price/person

 Requests to transfer a date will be treated as a cancellation, per the terms above.

-Cancelled Trips
+Canceled Trips

 OARS International and the outfitter R.O.A.M.
 Adventures, Inc. reserve the right to cancel any trip due to insufficient registration or other factors that make the trip impractical to operate.
 Do not make nonrefundable travel arrangements unless you have spoken to your Adventure Consultant regarding the status of your trip.

-If a trip must be cancelled or postponed due to force majeure (factors outside the control of OARS), OARS will provide full credit for payments made toward future travel, or a refund less a 5% service fee plus any nonrefundable payments made on your behalf to 3rd-party suppliers.
-OARS will make good faith efforts to recover deposits made on your behalf to 3rd-party suppliers, however we can’t guarantee recovery of any or all of the advance payments made.
-OARS is not responsible for expenses incurred by participants in preparation for a cancelled trip.
+If a trip must be canceled or postponed due to force majeure (factors outside the control of OARS), OARS will provide full credit for payments made toward future travel, or a refund less a 5% service fee plus any nonrefundable payments made on your behalf to 3rd-party suppliers.
+OARS will make good faith efforts to recover deposits made on your behalf to 3rd-party suppliers, however, we can’t guarantee recovery of any or all of the advance payments made.
+OARS is not responsible for expenses incurred by participants in preparation for a canceled trip.

 Medical

-Under most circumstances, if you are of an adventurous spirit and in reasonably good health, you should have no problem enjoying this trip.
-People with medical conditions, including pregnancy, should have a physician’s approval before taking an adventure travel trip.
+Under most circumstances, if you are of an adventurous spirit and in reasonably good health, you should have no problem enjoying an OARS International People with medical conditions, including pregnancy, should have a physician’s approval before taking an adventure travel trip.

 Travel Protection

 Because there are costs that you will incur if you cancel the spaces on this trip that we’re now holding for you, or in the event you need to be evacuated during the trip due to an unforeseen illness or injury, we strongly encourage our guests to purchase an optional travel protection plan.
 A travel protection plan may help reimburse the cost of your pre-paid, non-refundable payments in the event you are prevented from taking your trip for a covered reason.
-Trip participants must understand that in the event of an illness or injury on a wilderness trip, evacuation can be prolonged, difficult and expensive.
-For complete details and to purchase the plan we highly recommend, visit: www.oars.com/tpp
+Trip participants must understand that in the event of an illness or injury on a wilderness trip, evacuation can be prolonged, difficult, and expensive.
+Learn more about the plan we recommend.

 Please note: To be eligible for coverage for pre-existing medical conditions, you must purchase the plan within 21 days of your initial trip payment and you must be medically fit to travel at the time you pay for the plan.

 In order to take part in this trip, each participant must have a minimum of Emergency Medical Evacuation coverage in place for the dates of the trip.
 This can be purchased as stand-alone coverage, independent of a comprehensive travel protection plan.
-You can get a quote for this type of policy by entering a Trip Cost amount of $0 when getting a quote here: www.oars.com/tpp
+You can get a quote for this type of policy by entering a Trip Cost amount of $0 when getting a quote.

 Please note: By entering a Trip Cost amount of $0, the plan will not include Trip Cancellation coverage and you may not be eligible for Emergency Medical Expense benefits relating to any pre-existing conditions.